gigascience/gigadb-website/gigadb/app/tools/readme-generator/README.md

 14. Update composer packages will create a `composer.lock`.
 This file goes into version control so that the project is locked to these specific versions of the dependency and all developers will therefore be using.
+A `composer.lock` file is required for autoloading to work from file-worker model classes.
 ```
 $ docker-compose run --rm tool composer update
 ```